-In previous versions, such as Python 3.6 or older, dictionaries used to be unordered.
+In previous versions, such as Python 3.6 and older, dictionaries were unordered.
 You can create dictionaries using curly brackets {}, as shown below.

 Syntax: